-Dmitry Korostelyov was born in 1979 in Volgograd and took his first piano lessons there.
+Toccata Classics CDs are also available in the shops and can be ordered from our distributors around the world, a list of whom can be found at www.toccataclassics.com.
+If we have no representation in your country, please contact: Toccata Classics, 16 Dalkeith Court, Vincent Street, London SW1P 4HH, UK Tel: +44/0 207 821 5020 E-mail: info@toccataclassics.com Dmitry Korostelyov was born in 1979 in Volgograd and took his first piano lessons there.
 He graduated from the Moscow State Conservatoire in 2003 (from the composition class of Alexey Nikolayev).
-In 2005 he completed his composition studies in the postgraduate course of the Moscow State Conservatoire in the composition class of Valery Kikta; in the harpsichord class he was assistant to Tatiana Zenaishvili.
+In 2005 he completed his composition studies in the post-graduate course of the Moscow State Conservatoire in the composition class of Valery Kikta; in the harpsichord class he was assistant to Tatiana Zenaishvili.
 Since 2005 he has worked as an accompanist in the percussion classes of Valentin Snegiryov and Victor Grishin.
 He was awarded a special diploma as 'Best Accompanist' in the Rimsky-Korsakov Wind and Percussion Instruments Competition in St Petersburg in 2005.
 As a pianist, he has performed with the Russian State Symphony Orchestra, Volgograd Philharmonic Orchestra and Russkaya Conservatoria Chamber Capella.
 He appears as pianist and harpsichordist in many Russian cities, including, in Moscow, the Conservatoire and the International House of Music.
 In 2012 he performed in the Irish-Russian chamber-music festival 'From John Field to the 21st Century' in Moscow.
 He has made several recordings of chamber works of contemporary Russian composers, including Yuri Abdokov, Vassily Nikolayev and Fyodor Stepanov.
-His first recording for Toccata Classics was of song-cycles by Mieczysław Weinberg (TOCC 0078).
+His first recording for Toccata Classics was of song-cycles by Mieczysław Weinberg (rocc 0078).
+In December 2014 Dmitry Korostelyov was ordained to the diaconate of the Russian Orthodox Church by Metropolitan Hilarion (Alfeyev) of Volokolamsk.

 Maria Dzhemesiuk (second piano) - who also plays under her married name of Orlova - graduated with honours from the Moscow State Conservatoire in 2002, from the piano class of Irina Plotnikova.
 From 2002 to 2004 she was a postgraduate student of the Conservatoire, in the chamber-music class of Alexander Bonduryansky.
-From 2002 to 2005 she worked as an accompanist in the violin class of Irina Bochkova, and as an accompanist she played with Bochkova students in such competitions as the International Henryk Wieniawski Youth Competition (2003), Yehudi Menuhin Competition (London, 2004), and Paganini Competition (Moscow, 2005).
+From 2002 to 2005 she worked as an accompanist in the violin class of Irina Bochkova, and as an accompanist she played with Bochkova students in such competitions as the International Henryk Wieniawski Youth Competition (2003), Yehudi Menuhin Competition (London, 2004), and Paganini Competition